Jon Jackson, IM Athletics

 Elisabeth Hopkins was born in Sweden and attended the Univeristy of Lund before moving to London to train as a Montessori teacher.
 After working in a small town west of Lyon, she started a school and a family (including 4 children) in New York City, where she lived for 14 years.
 She has lived in Brussels, taught a Swedish K/1 class, and obtained a master’s degree in Special Education from Columbia University.
 Elisabeth is now retired, and enjoys spending time with her grandchildren.
 She feels honored to be part of Pfoho and is eager to participate in Swedish and French tables in the dining hall, and to discuss the varied interests of children and students of all ages.

-Currently, Bernd is Executive Director of the Boston University Study Abroad Office and Nadine is Professor of French at the University of New Hampshire, Durham.
+Currently, Bernd is Director of International Affairs at MIT and Nadine is Professor of French at the University of New Hampshire, Durham.
 They live in the Agassiz Neighborhood of Cambridge, not far from Pforzheimer House.
 Bernd is an avid long distance cyclist and Nadine loves to sing; they both enjoy traveling, reading, gardening, and cooking for their friends.

 Aaron Bernstein is on the faculty of the Harvard Medical School and the Center for Health and the Global Environment.
 His work examines the human health dimensions of global environmental change.